morelinq/MoreLINQ/README.md

 the first set with each in the second and applying the user=define projection to the pair

+### Choose

+Applies a function to each element of the source sequence and returns a new sequence of result elements for source elements where the function returns a couple (2-tuple) having a `true` as its first element and result as the second.

 ### CompareCount

 Compares two sequences and returns an integer that indicates whether the